mconlon17/simple-vivo-book/Getting-Started.md

 ## Testing your set up

-Once you have all the pieces in place --  a VIVO, Python, Simple VIVO and the four parameters in your `sv.cfg` file, you can test your setup by going to a command line, and typing:
+Once you have all the pieces in place --  a VIVO, Python, the Pump and Simple VIVO, and the four parameters in your `sv.cfg` file, you can test your setup by going to a command line, and typing:

      python sv.py -a test

 `sv.py` is the name of the Simple VIVO program.

 The word `python` is required.
-It tells the system "I'm asking you to run a Python program and here's the name"
+It tells the system "I'm asking you to run a Python program and here's its name"

+The `sv.py` is required.
+It tells python "the name of the program I would like to run is `sv.py` and you can find it in the current directory."
+If `sv.py` is not in the current directory, you can change to the directory it is in to run it, or use a path to indicate where `sv.py` is located.

 The `-a test` command line parameter tells Simple VIVO that you would like to run the test to see that Simple VIVO is set up correctly.

-Simple VIVO will respond with a list of the parameters configured for Simple VIVO and the results of a connection test with VIVO.
+If you have python installed and `sv.py` where python will find it, and you have typed the command line correctly, Simple VIVO will respond with a list of the parameters configured for Simple VIVO and the results of a connection test with VIVO.
 For example:

-	Last login: Tue Oct 27 09:18:07 on ttys000
-	MacBook-Pro-2:~ mikeconlon$ cd PycharmProjects/
-	MacBook-Pro-2:PycharmProjects mikeconlon$ cd vivo-vagrant/
-	MacBook-Pro-2:vivo-vagrant mikeconlon$ ls
-	CHANGELOG.md	README.md	Vagrantfile	provision	work
-	MacBook-Pro-2:vivo-vagrant mikeconlon$ cd ../vivo-pump
-	MacBook-Pro-2:vivo-pump mikeconlon$ python sv.py -a test
+	mymac$ python sv.py -a test
 	2015-10-28 10:26:31.231997 Start
 	2015-10-28 10:26:31.319732 Test results
 	Update definition	pump_def.json read.